aoyewol2/aoyewol2/README.md

 ### Hi there, I'm Ashley 👋
-Currently in my second year of Computer Science at Western University, with an interest in UI software engineering.
+Currently in my third year of Computer Science at Western University, with an interest in UI software engineering.

 [Portfolio](https://ashleyoyewole.me)

 - I work with: React, Next.js, JavaScript/TypeScript, C, Java, Python, HTML, CSS/Sass, SQL, Figma & Linux
 - For fun: UI and graphic design, building cool pc setups
 ### What I Do
-- Designing cool stuff as a designer at [Women+ in Tech Society](https://www.instagram.com/wits.uwo/)
+- Designing cool stuff as VP Design at [Women+ in Tech Society](https://www.instagram.com/wits.uwo/)
 ### What I've Done
 - Integrated technology to university courses as a Digital Designer at [Western University](https://itrc.uwo.ca/)
 - Developed the clubs website, and designed the UI design as a Web Developer at [CSUS](https://www.instagram.com/westerncsus/)